diBernardoGroup/Network-model-of-the-COVID-19/README.md

 If one wants to re-run the identification with more updated parameters and use them for simulation one have to override 'Parameters_Italy_ph2.mat' with the new parameters.
 In particular:
 1. v and I0 can be found in the matrix 'parameters_t' (respectively column 1 and 4) created by the script stage3.m;
-2. alpha, etah, etaq, kappa, kappah and psi have to be located in the matrix parameters2 created by the script stage3.m.
+2. alpha, etah, etaq, kappa, kappah, and psi have to be located in the matrix parameters2 created by the script stage3.m.

+'flux_mat.mat':
+Contains two matrices:
+1. Phi_rsa: Fluxes deriving from railways, seals, and airports;
+2. Phi_add: An estimation of private travels between regions (eg. cars).
+These two matrices are used to create the final flux matrix that introduces the diagonal auto fluxes such that the sum on each row is equal to 1.
+From this matrix is also obtained its post lockdown version with reduced outfluxes by 70%.
+These operations are carried inside the script 'data_wrapper.m".

 **SCENARIO GENERATION INSTRUCTIONS**

-In this secition we provide a slection of rules to replicate the numerical results showed in the paper.
+In this section, we provide a selection of rules to replicate the numerical results showed in the paper.

 OPEN LOOP SCENARIOS

-To replcate open loop scenarios you need to run 'siqhrd_network_main_montecarlo.m' with the followiing quantities:
+To replicate open loop scenarios you need to run 'siqhrd_network_main_montecarlo.m' with the following quantities:
 1.  flux_selector: set this quantity to 'high' (figures S1,S2,S3) or 'low' (figure Fig2).
 2.  select: set this quantity to '0' (figures Fig2, S1), to '2' (figure S3), to '3' (figure S2)
 3.  index: put the name the region where you want to force deactivation of social distancing as in figures Fig2, S1 (works only if select is set to '0').